 Total number of bacteria increased by 42% on the finger pads and by 15% on the palms, 400 mph wind spreads bugs up to 6 feet;

 Total number of bacteria reduced by 76% on the finger pads and by 77% on the palms, paper towels showed no significant spread of microorganisms.
-And if you think that’s bad, don’t read the norovirus poster…
+And if you think that’s bad, don’t look up norovirus in the FAQs…